petyaracz/Racz2024b/Readme.md

 What we actually need is the total phonological distances.

-The final result looks like this:
+The final result looks like this.
+We have total phonological distance, based on best alignment, between each test word and each training word in each variation pattern.

 | test    | training  | variation                | phon_dist |
 |:--------|:----------|:-------------------------|----------:|